Paraloricaria vetula

-Paraloricaria vetula is a species of armored catfish found in the La Plata Basin of Argentina, Brazil and Uruguay.
-This species grows to a length of 55.4 cm TL.
+Paraloricaria vetula is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Loricariinae, the mailed catfishes.
+This catfish is found in the drainage basin of the Río de la Plata, in the Uruguay and Parańa Rivers, in Argentina Brazil and Uruguay.
+This species grows to a total length of 55.4 cm.